Ever wondered what no sugar added desserts are offered at Disney World? I’ve searched every menu online and sampled various treats on my latest visit.

 Minnie’s Bake Shop sells gluten-free and no-sugar-added cookies, in family-size packages, and they can be found at several locations throughout the parks and resorts.

-Disney has recently increased their offerings of plant-based dishes.
+Disney has recently increased its offerings of plant-based dishes.
 Although availability was limited on no-sugar-added desserts, I was pleasantly surprised by the flavors and freshness of the no-sugar-added desserts at Disney World.

 Hopefully, if people request these, Disney will step up to the plate and offer more variety, especially at quick-service locations.